Android 12: What to Expect & How to Prepare Your Apps

 New release season is upon us, and up next is Android 12.
 Will your apps be ready to perform on this new OS?

-This blog will walk you through the new features of Android 12, Android 12’s anticipated release date, and how dev and testing teams can prepare their apps ahead of time.
+This blog will walk you through the new features of Android 12, its anticipated release date, and how dev and testing teams can prepare their apps ahead of time.

 Android 12 Release Date

 Before the official Android 12 release date, Google releases developer previews.
 Currently, there are two dev previews available for testing, review, and feedback.
-We can expect further developments in the Android 12 beta, which is expected to be released in May 2021.
+We can expect further developments in the beta version, which is expected to be released in May 2021.
 Then, Android 12 will be officially released in September 2021.

 New Android 12 Features